ApoB of 130: what it means and how to lower it

 Targets are guideline-aligned educational reference points (ACC/AHA, ESC/EAS).
 Your clinician sets your individual target.

-The highest-ranked ways to lower a ApoB of 130
+The highest-ranked ways to lower an ApoB of 130

 This is the same two-track ranking the full tool produces, using an average-risk profile for someone motivated to change their diet.
 Enter your own numbers and toggles for a plan tuned to you.